Andrei8580/Andrei8580/README.md

 I continue to study and look for work.

-* 🌍  I'm based in Türkiye
+* 🌍  I'm based in Armenia
 * ✉️  You can contact me at [Davydov8580@gmail.com](mailto:Davydov8580@gmail.com)
 * 🧠  I'm learning a new framework